/v1/evals routes. In Local, you keep datasets as JSONL files alongside your prompts, write eval functions in code, and run experiments from the CLI.

 Why test prompts?

-- Validate quality — Ensure outputs meet standards across diverse scenarios
+- Validate quality: confirm outputs meet your standards across varied scenarios

 Testing workflow